Frommers.com Frommers.com

 10. Are there any excursions beyond the basic ones?
 (And how much do they cost?)
 Maybe if enough people ask, they'll develop something.

 11. Are there canoes for guest use at the lodge?
 There is inevitably a fair bit of downtime at a lodge.
 Tours go out early and late, leaving a big chunk of time in the middle of the day.
 Lodges could offer nature talks or presentations to fill this time, but they don't.
 Some people swim.
 Some snooze in their hammocks.
-I like to grab a small dug-out canoe and go for a paddle.
+I like to grab a small dugout canoe and go for a paddle.
 The water is flat and calm, and the scenery can be fascinating.
-Only the floating Amazon Eco Lodge keeps a fleet of canoes on hand for guests to use.
+Only the floating Amazon Eco Lodge keeps a fleet of canoes on hand.
 Other lodges can usually rustle one up if you make a fuss.

 12. Finally, one question you should ask yourself.
 How much do you want to rough it?
 Can you live without air-conditioning, hot water, fridge, and TV?
-There is an Amazon trip for everyone, and picking the right one will greatly enhance your experience.
+There is an Amazon trip for everyone.
+Picking the right one will greatly enhance your experience.

 Forgive me if this all seems a tad didactic, but I assume that for people who have flown so far to see the Amazon, the important thing is to see the Amazon.
 I could be completely out to lunch on this.
 Certainly, the people who build and finance new lodges have concluded that what matters to people is not the quality of the nature experience but the quality of the bed.
 It's what has lead to the creation of places like the Tiwa, where the forest is poor and degraded but the swimming pool is excellent.